bretts/to_histogram/README.md

 PURPOSE
 -------
 The purpose of this program is to take an array of integers and return a histogram distribution for it.
-The program also prints out a quick histogram distribution with some info to stdout if desired
+The program also prints out a quick histogram distribution with some info to stdout if desired.

 FEATURES
 --------